yyrp/ANTIxl/README.md

 (I'm putting this here so they don't sue me.)

+# IF SOMEONE FROM IXL SEES THIS
+Please don't sue me.

 ## THIS IS NOWHERE NEAR FINISHED
 This project is a work in progress.
 It is not currently usable.
 It will be added to "Releases" once a usable version comes out.